 Most Affordable Neighborhoods in Providence, RI

-Some of the cheapest neighborhoods in Providence are Reservoir, Elmhurst, and Charles.
+Some of the cheapest neighborhoods in Providence are Reservoir, Silver Lake, and South Elmwood.
 These neighborhoods offer some of the lowest rent prices in Providence, making them ideal for renters on a budget.
-As of March 21, 2025, the average rent in Providence is $2,003, which is 1.2% lower than last year.
+As of April 2, 2025, the average rent in Providence is $2,030, which is 0.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Reservoir